 I ate it without dipping it in soy sauce to fully savor the flavor of the sea urchin.

 It is delicious as it is.
-With its slightly salty flavor, the sea urchin has a creamy sweetness that spreads throughout your mouth.
+With its slightly salty flavor, the fresh sea urchin has a creamy sweetness that spreads throughout your mouth.
 Served on a gunkan, the rice and seaweed are the perfect combinations to give it an even milder flavor.

-There are many shops where you can eat sea urchins, but catching your own, preparing, and eating it is a rare experience and indeed a memorable experience!
+There are many shops where you can eat fresh sea urchins, but catching your own, preparing, and eating it is a rare experience and indeed a memorable experience!

 You must try the Aisurishirizan ice cream!

-After the sea urchin experience, I really recommend you try the ice cream at the Kitarindo Seaside Park shop.
+After the sea urchin harvesting experience, I really recommend you try the ice cream at the Kitarindo Seaside Park shop.
 It’s called Aisurishirizan.

 It is vanilla ice cream topped with kelp salt, small pieces of kelp, powdered sea urchin, and large portions of dried sea urchin served with a spoon made of kelp.